MetaGAD: Meta Representation Adaptation for Few-Shot Graph Anomaly Detection: Methodology

-There are some well-trained graph encoders we can choose from the existing self-supervised graph anomaly detection methods~\cite{ding2019deep, liu2021anomaly}, including generative models~\cite{ding2019deep, bandyopadhyay2020outlier, fan2020anomalydae, chen2020generative, yuan2021higher} and contrastive models~\cite{liu2021anomaly, jin2021anemone, xu2022contrastive}.
-In this work, we choose the well-trained graph encoder from a representative generative model DOMINANT because the generative models can better characterize original data distribution~\cite{liu2021self}.
-Note that our framework is flexible and any well-trained graph encoder is feasible.

-\textbf{Representation Adaptation Network.} Although we have got a graph representation $Z$ that implies plentiful knowledge of attributed graph, the representation is not instructed by any supervision of anomalous nodes, strongly hindering the performance of the anomaly detector, as shown in Figure~\ref{fig:representation}.
-To overcome the issue, we propose a representation adaptation network (RAN) to learn to adapt the raw representation $Z$ to anomaly-aware representation $Z'$, which is tailored for the anomaly detector.
-Specifically, we define a representation adaptation network as $g_\Phi = \mathbb{R}^d\xrightarrow{}\mathbb{R}^d$, where $d$ is the dimension of node representation.
-Conceptually, any network with proper input and output sizes should be feasible~\cite{xia2021metaxl}.
-We employ a two-layer feed-forward network since the simple architecture can avoid heavy parameter overhead.
-We utilize the RAN on top of the raw representation $Z$ described as follows:
+Here, $\mathbf{Z}$ is the output (the last layer of GNNs) of a graph encoder and $Encoder$ denotes the graph encoder.
+There are some pretrained graph encoders we can use from the existing self-supervised graph anomaly detection methods, including generative models~\cite{ding2019deep,chen2020generative} and contrastive models~\cite{liu2021anomaly,xu2022contrastive}.
+We choose the encoder from a representative generative model DOMINANT~\cite{ding2019deep} as the graph encoder because the generative models better characterize original data distribution~\cite{liu2021self}. \\\textbf{Representation Adaptation Network (Meta-Learner).} While representation $\mathbf{Z}$ implies knowledge of the graph, it is not instructed by any supervision of anomalous nodes.
+To overcome the issue in Figure~\ref{fig:representation}, we propose a Representation Adaptation Network (RAN) to learn to adapt the raw representation $\mathbf{Z}$ to the anomaly-aware representation $\mathbf{Z}'$.
+Specifically, we define a RAN as $g_\Phi = \mathbb{R}^d\rightarrow{}\mathbb{R}^d$, where $d$ is the dimension of node representation.
+Conceptually, any network with proper input and output sizes is feasible.
+We employ a two-layer feed-forward network because such simple architecture can avoid heavy parameter overhead.
+Furthermore, the two-layer feed-forward network has been empirically validated work well to adapt the representation in the text tasks~\cite{pfeiffer2020adapterhub,pfeiffer2020mad}.
+We utilize the RAN on top of the raw representation $\mathbf{Z}$ as follows:

-where $\Phi = \{W^{RAN_1}, W^{RAN_2}, b^{RAN_1}, b^{RAN_2}\}$ is the set of trainable parameters of RAN and $ReLU$ is the activation function.
-Through RAN combined with the meta-transfer technique described in~\ref{sec:meta-transfer}, we obtain the anomaly-aware representation $Z' = g_\Phi(Z)$, which is specifically for the anomaly detector.

-\textbf{Anomaly Detector.} To evaluate the degree of abnormality of nodes, we can feed the anomaly-aware representation into a multilayer perceptron (MLP) to estimate the abnormality of each node $v_i \in \mathcal{V}$: